justindomke/numbat/README.md

 * Broadcasting gets insanely complicated and tedious.
 * Writing "batched" code gets insanely complicated and tedious.

 Ultimately, these all stem from the same issue: Numpy indexes different axes by *position*.
-This leads to constant, endless fiddling to the axes of different arrays to align with each other.
+This leads to constant, endless fiddling to get the axes of different arrays to align with each other.
 It also means that different library functions all have their own (varying, and often poorly documented) conventions on where the different axes are supposed to go and what happens when arrays of different numbers of dimensions are provided.

 Numbat is an experiment.
 What if axes didn't *have* positions, but only *names*?
 Sure, the bits have to be laid out in some order, but why make the user think about that?
 Following [many previous projects](#friends), let's define the shape to be a *dictionary* that maps names to ints.
 But what if we're totally uncompromising and *only* allow indexing using names?
 And what if we redesign indexing and broadcasting and batching around that representation?
 Does something nice happen?